 top of page

-What Happens When You Over-Moisturize?
+What Happens When You Over-Moisturise?

 The outermost layer of your skin, the stratum corneum, acts as a protective barrier.
 When this barrier is overwhelmed by excessive moisture, it may become compromised.
 This can make your skin dependent on external hydration, resulting in reduced natural moisture production.
-As a result, your skin may feel dry even with regular moisturizing.
+As a result, your skin may feel dry even with regular moisturising.

 Excessive product use can also lead to unwanted buildup, which may clog pores.
 This is especially true for people with oily skin types, who can develop breakouts and irritation as their skin tries to compensate for the extra moisture.

-Signs That You Are Over-Moisturizing Your Skin
+Signs That You Are Over-Moisturising Your Skin

-How to Moisturize Correctly
+How to Moisturise Correctly

-Look for moisturizers containing ingredients like hyaluronic acid, ceramides, and glycerin.
+Look for moisturisers containing ingredients like hyaluronic acid, ceramides, and glycerin.
 These components are proven to attract moisture into the skin without clogging pores.
 For example, products containing hyaluronic acid can hold up to 1,000 times their weight in water, providing effective hydration without suffocating your skin.

 Final Thoughts